alexfernandez/alexfernandez.github.io/2021/api-first.md

 or in which programming language was Telegram built.

-Now that even David's mother knows what an API is, what we need to explain is
+Now that even David's mother knows what an API is, we need to explain
-**what are the benefits and advantages when our applications offer one**.
+**the benefits and advantages when our applications offer one**.

 ![© Original illustration by [Hugo Tobio](https://twitter.com/HugoTobio), _tarugo_ and professional illustrator from Bilbao, Spain.](pics/api-first-lead.jpg "Several people with their heads replaced by giant power plugs and sockets walk around on a red background.")